Asanda65/Asanda65/README.md

 Hi there!
 I'm Asanda Basnayake, a software engineering student specializing in front-end development.
 I'm passionate about creating beautiful and intuitive user interfaces that make people's lives easier.

-I have a solid foundation in HTML, CSS, and JavaScript.
-I really enjoy learning languages and frameworks like React and React Nataive.
-I've built a variety of projects ranging from simple landing pages to complex web applications and mobile apps using these technologies.
+My journey as a developer began with a solid foundation in HTML, CSS, and JavaScript.
+Since then, I have expanded upon this base by learning a variety of languages and frameworks, including React and React Native.
+React's component-based architecture intrigues me in particular because it enables me to design scalable and reusable UI components.

+I enjoy working on projects ranging in complexity from simple landing pages to complex web applications and mobile apps.
+When I'm not coding, I like keep myself updated on the latest industry developments and experiment with new technologies.
+I'm also an avid reader who enjoys learning about design patterns, user experience, and web development.

+Feel free to check out my GitHub repositories to see some of my past projects.
+If you have any questions or feedback, I'd be happy to hear from you.
+Let's collaborate and build something great together!

 ## Skills and Experience
 - ⚛️ React